Kandy-IO/kandy-anonymous-ios-sdk/tutorials/MobileSDK Anonymous iOS User Guide.md

 iOS applications use an instance of the AVAudioSession class for audio-related operations, determining how the application will behave with relation to audio; for example, whether your application will silence audio when the screen locks or whether audio will continue playing.
 Since the instance is a singleton object that sets the audio context for the application, every object in the application uses the same instance for audio changes.

-The SMConfiguration class has a new variable called “audioSessionConfiguration", which is an object of the SMAudioSessionConfiguration class.
+The SMConfiguration class has a new variable called "audioSessionConfiguration", which is an object of the SMAudioSessionConfiguration class.
 You must set audioSessionConfiguration to ensure WebRTC does not override your requested audio session configuration.

-**Note:** WebRTC reverts to its default audio session configuration when the call state is “on_hold" or “ended", but WebRTC will reapply your preferred configuration when the call state changes from “on_hold" to “in_call" or when you start a new call.
+**Note:** WebRTC reverts to its default audio session configuration when the call state is "on_hold" or "ended", but WebRTC will reapply your preferred configuration when the call state changes from "on_hold" to "in_call" or when you start a new call.

 The SMAudioSessionConfiguration class contains three properties used to define the behaviors: Mode, Category, and Category Options.
 The default values for all properties are nil, which means that if values are not set, WebRTC will use its default audio session configuration.
 Invalid values for these properties may cause issues for the WebRTC audio session.
 The list that follows contains the acceptable values for each property.
 Refer to the Apple developer documentation for AVAudioSession for more information about the values.